 Please ask us for the BVRLA wear and tear guide.

-Ideally, yes you should pay for repairs on a leased car, especially if the damage is significant.
+Ideally, yes you should pay for repairs on a leased car (both personal and business), especially if the damage is significant.
 If you have opted for a maintenance package when taking out your lease you will have less to worry about as a maintenance pack covers tyres and services otherwise you will have to cover the cost yourself.
 Maintenance also covers breakdown service (with the AA), including roadside assistance, recovery and relay plus service.
 For scuffs, weathering, scratches and other minor damage, charges will all be dependant upon the fair wear and tear standards.

 Yes, if the damage falls outside of the fair, wear and tear guidelines then you will be charged for the damage.